 As cute as it is to hold your baby all day, sometimes you just need a few minutes to yourself – whether it’s for a few minutes while your baby is cooing, for a nap, or for the whole night.
-Which makes it only natural to wonder – can a baby sleep in a crib right away?
+This makes it only natural to wonder – can a baby sleep in a crib right away?

-In general, most babies start in a bassinet or small crib next to their parents’ bed and transition to a standard-sized crib somewhere between 3-6 months of age.
+In general, most babies start in a bassinet or small crib next to their parent’s bed and transition to a standard-sized crib somewhere between 3-6 months of age.
 The transition can be gradual or quick, as long as the baby is comfortable and safe.

 Ready to learn more about when and how babies can sleep in a crib right away – and when it’ll fail?
 Keep reading – and let’s discuss getting babies into cribs right away versus transitioning them there over time.